 Appendix A: The People Picker

-The People Picker is essentially a customized Search tool for Teams and is a very useful tool for adding Contributors (people) to Charts.
-It gives you the ability to search and filter through all the Contributors within your organization, just like in the People view.
+The People Picker is essentially a customized Search tool for Teams and is a very useful tool for adding your users to Charts.
+It gives you the ability to search and filter through all the users within your organization, just like in the People view.
 The People Picker automatically appears in the lower right corner of the screen when you are in Edit Chart mode.

 As with Search, if you begin typing someone’s name in the search field, any closely matching suggested terms will start to appear on the drop down menu.
 When you click on a specific name, it will pull up the full set of matches for that name.